nextgis/docs_ngweb/source/collector.rst

    Resource group with Collector project, Basemap and Web Map

+For editable layers without forms added to the project forms are created.
+You can edit them by clicking "Edit".

 If you're an experienced user and with to fine-tune the project as you're creating it, you can use the standard resource creation dialog.

 .. _project_manually: